friedlanderlab/mirtrace/README.md

 * Ability to read gzipped FASTQ files (typically also the preferred option).
 * Ability to read from pipes (saves processing time and disk space) [Use only if necessary - less robust because samples cannot be restarted].
 * Autodetection of PHRED score encoding in FASTQ files.
-* Users can generate custom databases for the RNA type analysis. e.g. provide miRNA, tRNA and rRNA reference sequences for interested species.
+* Users can generate custom databases for the RNA type analysis, i.e. provide miRNA, tRNA, rRNA and/or artifacts reference sequences for species of interest.

 ## The two modes of miRTrace